Tatra marmot: History of discovery and research

 The wider recognition of the marmot in Poland was influenced by the slow progress of settlement in the Tatra region, dating back to the privilege granted by Bolesław V the Chaste in 1255 to the Cistercian Abbey of Szczyrzyc: We also grant to the abbot: free hunting, all in the surrounding forests up to the mountains called Tatras.
 Historical accounts mention that over time, a group of hunters specializing in marmot hunting emerged, known as "whistlers".

 Descriptions of Tatra marmots were very modest and mostly related to their hunting value.
 Hungarian pastor Andreas Jonas Czirbesz wrote in 1774: The Carpathian marmot resides in the highest mountain peaks' dens in summer and winter.
 It feeds on roots and herbs and has fat, tasty meat.
 The meat, skins, and especially the fat, which had wide applications in folk medicine, were valued.

-Various authors wrote about marmots; in 1719, teacher Georg Buchholtz, in 1721, Polish naturalist and Jesuit Gabriel Rzączyński, in 1750, Gdańsk naturalist Jacob Theodor Klein, and in 1779, Polish naturalist and clergyman Jan Krzysztof Kluk mentioned "whistlers" in the Carpathians.
+Various authors wrote about marmots: in 1719, teacher Georg Buchholtz; in 1721, Polish naturalist and Jesuit Gabriel Rzączyński; in 1750, Gdańsk naturalist Jacob Theodor Klein; and in 1779, Polish naturalist and clergyman Jan Krzysztof Kluk mentioned "whistlers" in the Carpathians.
 Marmots were hunted almost without restrictions until around 1868, and on the Hungarian side of the Tatras until 1883 when regulations protecting this species were introduced.'

 In 1865, the first description of marmot biology was published.
 The author of the work About the Marmot was Maksymilian Nowicki – co-founder of the Polish Tatra Society, researcher of Tatra fauna and flora, and a pioneer of nature conservation in Poland.
-Nowicki, using the name Arctomys (ἄρκτος – bear, and mus – mouse, rat) as the generic name for marmots, used the term "little bear mouse," while Ludwik Zejszner, writing at the same time, used the term "bear mouse": this peculiar little animal looks like it consists of two others; with a head similar to a mouse, and the rest of the body like a bear, covered with long hair similar to martens.
+Nowicki, using the name Arctomys (ἄρκτος – bear, and mus – mouse, rat) as the generic name for marmots, used the term "little bear mouse," while Ludwik Zejszner, writing at the same time, used the term "bear mouse": this peculiar little animal resembles two other creatures, with a head similar to a mouse, and the rest of the body like a bear, covered with long hair similar to martens.
 Highlanders call it a marmot because of its special barking, as the individual barking sounds are so drawn out that they bear a great resemblance to whistling...
-The marmot makes very long burrows in the Tatra hollows, lining them with moss, grass, and, like many animals, undergoes hibernation.
-At the end of summer, it stores numerous root supplies in its burrows and, having fattened up excessively, falls asleep in this winter abode, only waking up completely emaciated with spring.
+The marmot makes very long burrows in the Tatra hollows, lining them with moss and grass.
+Like many animals, it undergoes hibernation.
+At the end of summer, it stores numerous root supplies in its burrows and, having fattened up excessively, falls asleep in this winter abode, only waking up completely emaciated in the spring.